An explanation for dark matter and dark energy consistent with the Standard Model of particle physics and General Relativity: Introduction

 \section{Introduction}

-For the last 20 years, observations have shown that the Universe's expansion is now accelerating.
+For the last 20 years, observations have shown that the Universe's expansion is presently accelerating.
 The first solid indication came from measurements of the apparent magnitude of supernovae~\cite{large-z 98 data,large-z 99 data}.
-The leading explanations for the phenomenon are either a non-zero cosmological constant $\Lambda$, or exotic fields~\cite{review dark energy}.
-This article investigates another possibility which does not require $\Lambda$, modification of General Relativity (GR) or exotic fields.
-This alternative is a direct consequence of a mechanism that can explain the missing mass problem without modifying GR or requiring dark matter~\cite{Deur DM-PLB, Deur DM-EPJC}.
-The phenomenology stems from GR's field self-interaction, which causes GR's non-linear behavior\footnote{"Self-interaction" is used rather than the more usual "non-linear" denomination, this latter being not specific enough.
-Non-linearities in GR or QCD arise from field self-interactions.
+The leading explanations for the origin of the acceleration are either a non-zero cosmological constant $\Lambda$, or exotic fields~\cite{review dark energy}.
+This article investigates another possibility which does not require $\Lambda \neq 0$, exotic fields, or a modification of General Relativity (GR).
+This alternative is a direct consequence of a mechanism that can explain the missing mass problem in galaxies and galaxy clusters without requiring dark matter nor modifying gravity/dynamical laws~\cite{Deur DM-PLB,Deur DM-EPJC}.
+The phenomenology stems from GR's field self-interaction, which causes GR's non-linear behavior\footnote{"Self-interaction" is used rather than the less specific "non-linear" denomination: non-linearities in GR or QCD arise from field self-interaction.
 In contrast, pure-field QED is a linear theory.
 Non-linearities appear in QED (e.g. photon-photon scattering) once matter is introduced.
 To distinguish between these two cases, "self-interaction" is used.}.
-A well-studied analogous phenomenon exists in Quantum Chromodynamics (QCD) because its Lagrangian has a similar structure to that of GR.
+The consequences of such field self-interaction are well-studied in Quantum Chromodynamics (QCD) which Lagrangian has a similar structure to that of GR.

 GR's Lagrangian density is: